subskybox/Orba/orba2/README.md

 >**PRO TIP**: Sample #s can be obtained from audio editing software such as [Audacity](https://www.audacityteam.org).

 ### FUTURE PLANS:
-1. Improve deploy/remove functions to work with *Windows*.
-Currently only supports MacOS.
-2. Add a flag to zip the `Common` folder contents enabling the sharing of Presets with other Artiphon enthusiasts.
-3. Add an example folder.
+1. Add an example folder.

 ### DEMO: